 Vehicle thermal management is a system design problem.
 There is a complex interaction between multiple heat exchangers commonly found in modern vehicles and with other underhood components such as cooling fans, shrouds, and the engine block, as well as with system-level controllers.
 The entire system must be analyzed in order to optimize system level performance.

-PowerFLOW’s unique, inherently transient physics enables it to perform simulations that accurately predict real-world transient conditions.
+SIMULIA PowerFLOW’s unique, inherently transient physics enables it to perform simulations that accurately predict real-world transient conditions.
 Each simulation predicts time-accurate evolution of the airflow around the vehicle and through the engine bay and underbody.
 Air density and temperature variations and their effects on the velocity field are fully accounted for.
 This is particularly important for idle conditions where buoyancy effects are significant.
 The ability to simulate with fully detailed geometry makes it possible to investigate the effects of geometry details (for example, seals to prevent leakage and recirculation) on the local flow field.
 Cooling fans are an important mechanism to drive the cooling airflows, especially at low vehicle speed.
 PowerFLOW features true rotating geometry, providing fully accurate simulation of moving cooling fans.

-The heat rejection from heat exchangers are calculated using PowerCOOL — a fully coupled heat exchanger modeling tool.
+The heat rejection from heat exchangers is calculated using SIMULIA PowerCOOL — a fully coupled heat exchanger modeling tool.
 PowerCOOL uses the precise airflow distribution provided by PowerFLOW as its input and in turn provides the coolant side temperature distribution, top-tank temperature, and heat rejection information.
 PowerCOOL handles various types of compact cross-flow type automotive heat exchangers including radiators, charge-air-coolers, oil coolers, and condensers.

 Using this coupled simulation approach, you can: